 |G427||98 MW||Wind||Fond du Lac County, WI||Out of Queue|

 Two major generation additions have been completed for Zone 5.
 The first addition is at Port Washington Power Plant, which was completed in June of 2008.
-In order to accommodate the two blocks of generation at Port Washington, the two Port Washington–Rangeline 138-kV lines and the three Port Washington–Saukville 138-kV lines were rebuilt in 2005 and the Saukville–Pleasant Valley–Arthur Road–St. Lawrence 138-kV line was rebuilt in 2007 at a cost of approximately $10 million.
+In order to accommodate the two blocks of generation at Port Washington, the two Port Washington–Rangeline 138-kV lines and the three Port Washington–Saukville 138-kV lines were rebuilt in 2005 and the Saukville–Pleasant Valley–Arthur Road–St. Lawrence 138-kV line was rebuilt in 2007.

-The other site for new generation is the Oak Creek Power Plant.
-The PSCW approved two new units at the Oak Creek Power Plant with the first unit achieving Commercial Operation in December of 2009 and the second unit achieved Commercial Operation in January of 2011.
+The other site of generation is the Oak Creek Power Plant.
+The first unit achieved Commercial Operation in December of 2009 and the second unit achieved Commercial Operation in January of 2011.

 Studies of other proposed generation projects that are no longer in the generation queue indicate that additional generation in certain areas of Zone 5 would pose stability problems.
 In particular, larger-scale generation interconnecting to the 345-kV network could pose stability issues.